capultra/capultra.github.io/_posts/2013-10-14-supporting-at-canlake-50-in-2013.md

 Overall I really enjoyed being his crew.
-I got to experience the race without all the pain of running it, and I got to meet a lot of <del>long- suffering</del> supportive husbands and wives of runners.
+I got to experience the race without all the pain of running it, and I got to meet a lot of <del>long-suffering</del> supportive husbands and wives of runners.